Skip to content

 • Golden rule: Exercises should not significantly increase arm pain.
 Some muscle soreness is normal, but sharp or radiating pain means you need to modify

-4. Patient Education & Active Self-Management
+4. Patient Education & Self-Management

 Self-Management Strategies: